 Don’t have time to make them now?
 Pin it for later!

-These berries went over just as well as I thought they were, and I came home with an empty plate.
+These Vodka Chocolate Covered Strawberries went over just as well as I thought they would.
+I came home with an empty plate.